⟵ hearthere ⟶

 A Data type field is added and assigned a viewtypeJS.

 It must be accessible for the role from which the form is called, otherwise, it will not appear in the DOM.
-It is visually hidden for the user.
+For the user, it is visually hidden.

 In the id parameter, set your id by which you can refer to this field in the DOM.